 Who did you spend the most time with on set?

-How did the UK tour of The Full Monty go?
+You’ve previously performed in the UK tour of The Full Monty as Nathan, how did this go?

 The tour was so much fun!
 It was great seeing so many different cities and performing to different audiences from different places every night was incredible.
 It was a fun show and it had a very special audience atmosphere that I don’t think I’ve ever experienced before!